 - Southern Africa, including Namibia, South Africa, Zambia, Zimbabwe, Mozambique and Malawi;

-- Southeast Asia, with a particular focus on the lower Mekong River Basin and West Java, Indonesia.
+- Southeast Asia, with a particular focus on the lower Mekong River Basin and the island of Java, Indonesia.

 - Encourage each participating country to develop at least a basic capacity to access these data, understand them, and make them a part of their decision-making process.